hANSIc99/Pythonic/README.md

 On the page for **Exclusions**, click on **Add an exclusion** and select Folder.
 This will open the dialog for selecting a folder.

-### 2. [Download](https://github.com/hANSIc99/Pythonics/raw/master/Pythonics_0.1.zip) Windows Executeable to the specified exclusion folder.
+### 2. [Download](https://github.com/hANSIc99/Pythonics/raw/master/Pythonics_0.1.zip) ZIP archive to the specified exclusion folder and extract it.

 ### 3. Start Pythonics.exe